top of page

 RENEWABLE ENERGY PROJECTS

-Safari camps (5) fully solarized by end 2025.
+Safari camps fully solarized.

 Climate-smart agriculture implemented in Protected Agricultural Units (PAUs).